eandablo/differential/README.md

 - As first time user, I need to find a friendly page to sign-up.
 - As first time user, after signing up, I need to find a description of the website including instructions.
+- As first time user, after using the game area I should feel incentivised to visit again.

 #### Returning user

 - As returning user, I need to find a friendly and simple login page.
 - As returning user, After login in, I need to be able to access the information I used to sign-up.
 - As returning user, I need to find instructions to use the page in order to refresh my past experience.
+- As returning user, the game must increase my knwoledge on the subject.

 ### Design